sarahlc888/cellular-automata-on-rpi-gpu/gpu_guide.md

 ## Notes on the Raspberry Pi's GPU
 In addition to the ARM processor, the Raspberry Pi includes a VideoCore IV graphics processing unit (GPU).
-Our project leveraged the Raspberry Pi's QPUs (3Ds computing cores within the GPU) specifically.
+Our project leveraged the Raspberry Pi's QPUs (3Ds computing cores within the GPU) specifically to speed up cellular automata simulations.
 The QPU is a 16-way SIMD (single instruction/multiple data) processor, which has two vector ALUs that can perform multiply and non-multiply operations in parallel during a single instruction cycle.

 Resources regarding the Raspberry Pi's GPU are somewhat sparse and inaccessible, even after the release of the Videocore IV [manual](https://docs.broadcom.com/doc/12358545).
 Some sources we found most useful were:
 - [Hacking The GPU For Fun And Profit](https://rpiplayground.wordpress.com/2014/05/03/hacking-the-gpu-for-fun-and-profit-pt-1/) ([code](https://github.com/elorimer/rpi-playground)) - a series of posts describing how to run a parallel algorithm on the QPU from zero to a finished product